[Moderate revision–posted 1/20/23 (replaces 3/30/18 edition)]

 Faculty members who have served a full two-year term will not be eligible for reelection to another two-year term, or appointment to an unexpired term, until two years after the expiration of the existing or previous term of service.
 Should a representative be unable to complete a two-year term of service, a replacement will be selected under the normal procedures to serve the unexpired portion of the term.

 b.
-The provost will provide the Elections Committee with a list of full-time tenured faculty of the colleges.
-The Elections Committee will have the responsibility of developing and implementing election procedures whereby each of the colleges and the School of Law will elect its representative(s) from the list provided by the provost.
+The Provost will provide the Elections Committee with a list of full-time tenured faculty of the colleges.
+The Elections Committee will have the responsibility of developing and implementing election procedures whereby each of the colleges and the School of Law, School of Veterinary Medicine, and University Libraries will elect its representative(s) from the list provided by the Provost.

 04 Audit Services